Skip to content

 What 'remittance basis' means in Ireland

 Ireland's tax law allows a tax-resident-but-non-domiciled individual to be liable to Irish tax on Irish-source income (full amount) and foreign-source income only if remitted to Ireland.
-The Indian-side counterpart is Section 6 of the Income-tax Act on residency.
+The Indian-side counterpart is of the Income-tax Act on residency.

 Domicile is a common-law concept.
 For most Indian-Irish, your domicile of origin is India (you were born there, your father was Indian-domiciled).
 Acquiring Irish domicile-of-choice requires both physical residence in Ireland and an unequivocal intention to settle there permanently.
 Most Indian professionals on work visas don't meet the second test.